 In support of the Dutch initiative, a majority of 465 Members of the European Parliament from all EU Member States signed AMBER Alert Europe’s Written Declaration for better European cooperation on saving the lives of missing children.

 Contributions to the AMBER Alert Europe foundation make a significant difference in the search for and protection of missing children.
-Because with your help, we can continue our ongoing effort to reach #ZeroMissingKids.
+With your help, we can continue our ongoing efforts towards #ZeroMissingKids.

 The Netherlands Fundraising Regulator (CBF) is an independent foundation which has been monitoring fundraising by charities since 1925.
 The CBF’s task is to promote trustworthy fundraising and expenditure by reviewing fundraising organisations and giving information and advice to government institutions and the public.